 - energy production

 - immune function

 - growth and development

-The RDA for iron for women in this age group is 18 mg.
+The RDA for iron for women aged 19–50 years is

 - red blood cell production

 Research also indicates that B vitamins may lower the risk of many conditions that impact older women more frequently.

 The requirement for vitamin B6 rises from

 There is also a